Bacon’s Rebellion Summary

-- Result: Colonial forces loyal to Governor William Berkeley defeated rebel forces led by Nathaniel Bacon.
+- Outcome — Colonial forces loyal to Governor William Berkeley defeated rebel forces led by Nathaniel Bacon.

 Indian War of 1675–1676

-In September 1765, Colonel John Washington, George Washington’s grandfather, led the Virginia militia on an attack against the Susquehannock Tribe, who were believed to be providing shelter to the Doeg.
+In September 1675, Colonel John Washington, the grandfather of George Washington, led the Virginia militia on an attack against the Susquehannock Tribe, who were believed to be providing shelter to the Doeg.

 Siege of Fort Piscataway